janpio/nodejs-cli-wrongruby/README.md

 Windows:

 ```
-You are using the wrong Ruby and are not allowed to see the nice stuff, sorry.
+(Wrong Ruby) You are not allowed to see the nice stuff, sorry.
 ```

 All other systems: